Women’s Soccer in the USA: The College Way

 Football in the USA is very diverse and there are several different divisions, each with their own level of play.

-Some have professional dreams and others prioritize international education and a day-to-day life filled with doing what they love. daily sports and new acquaintances.
+Some have professional dreams and others prioritize international education and an everyday life that is filled with what they love to do. daily sports and new acquaintances.

 Gry Boe Thrysøe